Chronicle Lover? Amazing Berlin Awaits You Part 2

 Opening and closing hours are seasonal when it is summer it’s 10:00 am to 8:00 pm and winter 10:00 am to 6:00 pm.

-The Magnificent View
+Amazing Berlin Magnificent View

-20 seconds to be exact that was really quick like riding a roller coaster except that your head isn’t moving. its holding the title of the fastest elevator in Europe.
+20 seconds to be exact that was really quick like riding a roller coaster except that your head isn’t moving. it’s holding the title of the fastest elevator in Europe.

 Getting to Kollhoff Tower?
 If your hotel is far from the area you can eventually take bus or metro it’s situated just meters away from Potsdamer Platz.